 RNode Pool: Any node deposit at least 200,000 CPC tokens in this pool is qualified as an RNode.

 A node has to meet one of the following requirements to become a Reputation Node:

-1. Economic node + Computing and Storing node: An economy node must lock-up a specific amount of tokens (200,000 minimum and 5,000,000 maximum) for 90 days and must satisfy the software, hardware, and network connection requirements.
+1. At least 200,000 CPC in RNode Pool + Computing and Storage node: A node must lock-up a specific amount of tokens (200,000 minimum and 5,000,000 maximum) for 90 days and must satisfy the software, hardware, and network connection requirements.
 The locked up tokens have a positive correlation with the basic rewards.
 Reputation nodes will be refunded after they leave the election.

 2. Industry Node + Computing and Storage Node: An industry node will be upgraded to a reputation node once meeting all the hardware, software, and network requirements.
 Industry nodes must be verified by the CPChain foundation.